-Order Process: Visit the IAA Hub and select Request Support Product deliverables: A size-up is reported to the responsible dispatch center.
+Visit the IAAHuband select Request Support Product deliverables: A size-up is reported to the responsible Dispatch Center.
 This may include an email to the center's Firenet account and phone/radio communications/confirmation.
-Imagery, videos, perimeter information will be posted to NIFC EGP.
+Imagery, videos, perimeter information posted NIFC EGP. will he